scholarslab/CodeLab/Week01/environment_setup.md

 The instructions say to add `export PATH="/usr/local/opt/python/libexec/bin:$PATH"` to `~/.profile`.
 However, you will probably want to add it instead to `~/.zshrc`.

+At the end of this step, you should be able to input the command `python3 --version` and have it not return an error.

 ### Step 2-M:  Install Pipenv

 In the terminal, run: `brew install pipenv`

+At the end of this step, you should be able to input the command `pipenv --version` and have it not return an error.

 ### Step 3-M: Visual Studio Code